MicrosoftDocs/azure-devops-docs/docs/manual-test/stakeholder/request-stakeholder-feedback.md

 <a name="request"></a>
 ## Request feedback from stakeholders

-Request feedback from stakeholders directly from a Team Services or TFS work item.
+Request feedback from stakeholders directly from a VSTS or TFS work item.

 1. Open the work item form for the user story or feature for which you want to request feedback.